chrislevn/dockerfile-practices/README.md

 <a id="s3.2-entrypoint-cmd-run"></a>

-- ENTRYPOINT: The ENTRYPOINT instruction specifies the primary command to be executed when a container is run from an image.
+- `ENTRYPOINT`: The `ENTRYPOINT` instruction specifies the primary command to be executed when a container is run from an image.
 It sets the entrypoint for the container, which means it provides the default executable for the container.
 It is typically used to specify the main command or process that the container should run.
-You can use ENTRYPOINT in either the shell form (as a command string) or the exec form (as an array of strings).
+You can use `ENTRYPOINT` in either the shell form (as a command string) or the exec form (as an array of strings).

 ```Dockerfile
 FROM ubuntu:20.04